 Want to taste a local brew at the source?
 Head to Little Rivers Brewing Co. in Scottsdale for a Dam Busters pale – it packs a punch, just like the trail it’s named after.
 If you feel like cooling down after your ride, follow the locals lead and take a swim underneath Mathinna Falls.

 Launceston is a great base to ride the Hollybank Mountain Bike Park.
-Only twenty minutes from the city with easy to ride loops and wooden berms.
-Those seeking a challenge can tackle the Juggernaut track, a ten kilometre downhill descent.
-A short drive north east from Launceston will lead you to Hollybank Nature Reserve where you’ll find the track.
+It's just a twenty-minute drive from the city with easy to ride loops and wooden berms.
+Those seeking a challenge can tackle the Juggernaut track, a ten-kilometre downhill descent.
+A short drive north-east from Launceston will lead you to Hollybank Nature Reserve where you’ll find the track.

-Adrenaline junkies can hop on a Segway or zip line tour with Hollybank Treetops Adventure or hit a trail of the cool climate wine variety on the Tamar Valley Wine Route.
+Adrenaline junkies can hop on a segway or zip line tour with Hollybank Wilderness Adventures or hit a trail of the cool climate wines on the Tamar Valley Wine Route.

-Maria Island is an island that’s entirely a national park as well as a natural wildlife sanctuary.
+Maria Island is covered entirely with a national park and natural wildlife sanctuary.
 Historic ruins, sweeping bays, dramatic sea cliffs and plenty of stories await, but don’t expect to find hard-core mountain biking trails here.
 The main attraction of exploring Maria Island by bike is getting off the grid.
 Maria is great for those with little mountain biking experience, a keen sense of adventure and a desire to explore a place free from the confines of modern life.
 With 30 kilometres (18 miles) of tracks and trails on the island, a mountain bike that can handle loose sand, mud and rocks should guarantee you see it all.

 There are no shops on the island, and no cars.
 The only traffic you might encounter is a wandering wombat or hopping kangaroo.
-Oh, and you may get a bossy honk from a Cape Barren Goose if you don’t follow the island road rules – give way to wildlife.
+You may even get a bossy honk from a Cape Barren goose if you don’t follow the island road rules – give way to wildlife.

-Stay on the island overnight at Darlington Probation Station, a UNESCO World Heritage Listed Site rich with Australian convict history.
-A short ride from Darlington will take you to the Painted Cliffs.
+Stay on the island overnight at the Maria Island Penutentiary, a historic building that originally housed convicts.
+A short ride from Darlington will take you to the Painted Cliffs, best visited at low tide to appreciate the layered colours.
 Further up the East Coast at Freycinet National Park, swap two wheels for four and explore the Freycinet National Park on a quad bike.

-Afterwards, take a brewery tour at the historic Cascade Brewery, visit Mona to see eye-popping art, or test your nerves abseiling Gordon Dam.
+Afterwards, take a brewery tour at the historic Cascade Brewery, visit Mona (Museum of Old and New Art) to see eye-popping art, or test your nerves abseiling Gordon Dam.
 Come nightfall pull up a seat at Salamanca Place.
 You can’t go past Jack Greene for a hearty burger and local craft beer.

 After your ride, drive to Burnie where you can pour, wax and seal your own bottle of whisky; drop into places along the Cradle to Coast Tasting Trail; and tag along on a free penguin tour.
 For a chilling adventure make your way to Cradle Mountain for a canyoning tour with Cradle Mountain Canyons that’s off the charts.

-This wild remote region has many ‘old school’ trails along former railways, and prospecting routes.
+Tasmania's rugged western region is called the 'wild west' for a reason.
+This remote region has many ‘old school’ trails along former railways as well as prospecting routes.
 Check out the descending Stirling Valley track near Rosebery, or the mellower Montezuma Falls track.
 Climies Track from Trial Harbour to Granville Harbour connects the two shack towns and is exposed to the West Coast’s wild weather.

 Following your ride, walk Ocean Beach or cruise down the Gordon River through World Heritage rainforest.